SimpleSoftwareIO/simple-qrcode/README.md

 	"simplesoftwareio/simple-qrcode": "dev-master"

-Then run `composer update` command.
+Next, run `composer update` command.

 #### Service Provider

-Next, register the `SimpleSoftwareIO\QrCode\QrCodeServiceProvider` in your `app` configuration file within the `providers` array.
+After that, register the `SimpleSoftwareIO\QrCode\QrCodeServiceProvider` in your `app` configuration file within the `providers` array.

 #### Aliases

-Then, register the `'QrCode' => 'SimpleSoftwareIO\QrCode\Facades\QrCode'` in your `app` configuration file within the `aliases` array.
+Finally, register the `'QrCode' => 'SimpleSoftwareIO\QrCode\Facades\QrCode'` in your `app` configuration file within the `aliases` array.

 <a name="ideas"></a>
 ## Simple Ideas

 #### Print View

 One of the main items that we use this package for is to have QrCodes in all of our print views.
-This allows our customers to return to the visited page after it is printed by simply scanning the code.
-We achieve this by adding the following into our footer.blade.php file.
+This allows our customers to return to the original page after it is printed by simply scanning the code.
+We achieved this by adding the following into our footer.blade.php file.

     <div class="visible-print text-center">
         {{ QrCode::size(100)->generate(Request::url()); }}